 For example, if your program is named sniff-glue, the derived variable name would be sniff\glue\SOURCES, not sniff-glue\SOURCES.
-Similarly the sources for a library named libmumble++.a should be listed in the libmumble\\\a\SOURCES variable.
+Similarly the sources for a library named library named be listed in the library library namel.

 The strudel is an addition, to make the use of Autoconf substitutions in variable names less obfuscating.